CVE-2026-25503: CWE-704: Incorrect Type Conversion or Cast in InternationalColorConsortium iccDEV

 Description

 CVE-2026-25503 is a high-severity vulnerability in iccDEV, a library used for handling ICC color management profiles.
 The flaw arises from incorrect type conversion or casting when processing malformed ICC profiles with invalid icImageEncodingType values.
-This type confusion can trigger undefined behavior leading to denial of service (DoS) by crashing the application.
+This type confusion leads to undefined behavior, specifically causing denial of service (DoS) by crashing the affected application.
 The vulnerability affects all iccDEV versions prior to 2.
 3. 1.
-2 and requires user interaction to process a malicious ICC profile.
-No known exploits are currently in the wild, but the vulnerability is remotely exploitable without privileges.
+2 and requires user interaction to trigger, as it involves loading a crafted ICC profile.
+No known exploits are currently in the wild.
 The issue has been patched in version 2.
 3.

 AI-Powered Analysis